Contains the active ingredient baclofen

 being unable to urinate or pain when urinating; blood in the urine

-symptoms following discontinuation of the medicine (such as spasms).
+symptoms following sudden discontinuation of the medicine (such as spasms).

 Other side effects not listed above may occur in some patients.